PecanProject/bety/Data-Entry-Workflow-for-the-Biofuel-Ecophysiological-Traits-and-Yields-Database-(BETYdb).md

 ### 5.4 Adding a Management
 Managements refers to something that occurs at a specific time and has a quantity.
-Managements include actions that are done to a plant or ecosystem, for example the planting density or rate of fertilization.
+Managements include actions that are done to a plant or ecosystem, such as the planting density or rate of fertilization, for example.
-Managements are distinct from Treatments in that a Treatment is used to categorically identify an experimental treatment, whereas a management is used to describe what has been done.
+Managements are distinct from treatments in that a treatment is used to categorically identify an experimental treatment, whereas a management is used to describe what has been done.